DevrexLabs/kafka-ha-centos/dcos/README.md

 * Consider oauth
 * Consider dns resolvers, default is google dns

+Edit the genconf/ipdetect-public script to return the IP of the master nodes LB

 ## Steps
 * Run the genconf/ipdetect script and ensure it returns the ip of the default ethernet interface
 * Run the genconf/ipdetect-public script and ensure it returns the public ip of the default ethernet interface